open-telemetry/community/tools/github/gc-ticket-helper/README.md

 The script:

 1. Fetches open issues from the specified repository.
-2. For each issue with a "triage:deciding:" label:
+2. For each issue with a "triage:deciding:*" label:
    - Retrieves all events and comments associated with the issue.
-   - Checks if the issue has had any meaningful activity in the last two weeks.
+   - Checks if the issue has had any meaningful activity since the last triage occurred.
-   - If no recent activity is found and other criteria are met, adds the "triage:followup" label.
+   - If recent activity is found and other criteria are met, adds the "triage:followup" label.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.